 Step 4.
 Time to get creative!
 Now you can improvise and decorate your note board in a way that works the best for your needs.

 Here’s my version: I used two old frames to add a little extra.
 The frame on the left side I transformed with metallic spray paint to match the heart.
 And the other frame I painted with the same Rust-Oleum Chalked.
-The frames I put up with rustic jute twine and a couple of pins and push pins.
-Below the frames I used the same jute twine and added tiny clothespins for postcards and leaflets.

 I had these mini clothespins with Santa on them and had no use for those.
 So, I took of the Santa and painted the clothespins with Rust-Oleum Chalked.
 That was a lot of trouble… It would have been so much easier with matte white spray paint.
 I recommend that you use spray paint for such tiny pieces.
 Just spray them on one side, let dry and turn over to spray the other side.